hann2004/hann2004/README.md

 ---

 ## Overview
-I’m a Software Engineering student with a growing focus on **data analysis, NLP, and backend development**.
+I’m a Software Engineering student with a growing focus on **data analysis, NLP, backend development, and real-world problem solving**.
-I like working with real data, extracting insights, and building useful solutions — especially in fintech.
+I enjoy working with real datasets, extracting insights, and communicating results clearly.

-Currently, I’m training under **KAIM (10 Academy)** where I work on structured, real-world AI and analytics projects.
+Right now, I’m training under **KAIM (10 Academy)** — a program focused on AI, analytics, and impactful fintech projects.

 ---

 ## KAIM Program (10 Academy)

-I’m part of the **KAIM AI & Machine Learning Training Program**, working on end-to-end projects combining fintech, analytics, and NLP.
+I’m part of the **KAIM AI & Machine Learning Program**, where I work on structured, real-world analytics and NLP tasks.

 <table>
   <tr>